Skip to content

 What is the best time to Track Gorilla and Chimpanzee in Uganda

-Mountain gorillas and chimpanzee tracking in Uganda is an all-year-round activity, however it is best achieved during the the dry months between June to September and December to February.
-The wet months from late March to early May, and late September to November brings in more rains, making forest trails slippery and therefore gorilla tracking tough.
-That said, the wet months attract low traffic of travelers to trekking, making the experience even more personal.
-More so, during the wet season, the rainforests have abundant food making the terrestrial feeding mountain gorilla more predictable as they don’t need to move a lot and far for food.
+Whereas mountain gorillas and chimpanzee trekking experience in Uganda is an all-year-round activity, local weather and climate patterns influence the expereince greatly.
+Mountain gorilla trekking expereince is best achieved during the the dry months between June to September and December to February.
+The wet season starting from late March to early May, and late September to November brings in more rains, making forest trails slippery and therefore gorilla tracking experience a tough adventure!
+But for those seeking a rewarding and a more personal adventure, these wet moths offer just that – due to the low traffic of travelers.
+More so, during the wet season, the rainforests have abundant food making the terrestrial feeding mountain gorillas more predictable as they don’t need to move a lot and far for food.

 How to obtain a Gorilla and Chimpanzee tracking permit in Uganda

-Chimpanzee tracking in the Kyambura Gorge of Queen Elizabeth National Park, a unique eco-system of underground tropical forest in the middle of the golden savanna, permit cost is 100USD park entrance excluded.
+Chimpanzee tracking in the Kyambura Gorge of Queen Elizabeth National Park, a unique ecosystem of underground tropical forest in the middle of the golden savanna, permit cost is 100USD park entrance excluded.
+Other tracking location sites in Uganda requires no prior booking and attract lower cost.

-Chimpanzee tracking on the other hand, happens in several mid to low-altitudes forests lying on gentle forested hillsides but still average fitness is required.
+Chimpanzee trekking expereince happens in several mid to low-altitudes forests lying on gentle forested hillsides but still average fitness is required.

 Uganda offers two trekking options along the endangered gorilla and chimpanzee that differs in experience and of course price.
 On habituation experience, only a small group of tourists (4 maximum) are allowed to trek with researchers along a gorilla families undergoing a habituation process.
 The slow habituation process involves a long trek deep in the forests usually very early in the mornings and takes longer than Ordinary Tracking.
 It’s important to note that such gorilla families, tend to be mobile making trekking longer and harder (depends on the range and territory) are not yet used to human presence and are very shy and protective, making them less predictable than the fully habituated families.